SMEFT-Dimension8-RGEs/.github/profile/README.md

 This webpage contains the following information:

-1. [Repository/Folder_name]: The one-loop renormalisation group running of the Dimension-8 bosonic Standard Model effective operators by pairs of the leading dimension-six interactions at 1-loop.
-[We put more description details as we upload the files.]
-This files are supplementary to the article: (https://arxiv.org/pdf/2106.05291.pdf).
+1. [Notebooks/RGEs-bosonic-dim6squared]: The one-loop renormalisation group running of the bosonic SMEFT operators of dimension d<=8 by pairs of (leading) dimension-six interactions.
+This file is supplementary to the article: (https://arxiv.org/pdf/2106.05291.pdf).

-2. [Repository/Folder_name]: Green basis operators, redundancies, etc. This files are supplementary to the article: (https://arxiv.org/pdf/2112.12724.pdf).

-3. [Repository/Folder_name]: The renormalisation group running of the Dimension-8 bosonic Standard Model effective operators at 1-loop.
-We focus on contributions driven by one dimension-eight term and SM couplings.
+2. [Notebook/RGEs-bosonic-dim8]: The one-loop renormalisation group running of the bosonic SMEFT operators of dimension d<=8 by (leading) dimension-eight interactions.
+This file is supplementary to the article: (https://arxiv.org/pdf/2205.xxxxx.pdf).

 ## Authors
-* Alvaro Diaz Carmona
+* Supratim Das Bakshi
+* Álvaro Díaz-Carmona
-* Jose Santiago
+* Mikael Chala
 * Guilherme Guedes
 * Maria Ramos
-* Mikael Chala
+* José Santiago

 ## Citation

-If you use the expressions, please cite these articles:
+If you use the notebooks above, please cite these articles:

 1. [arXiv:2106.05291](https://arxiv.org/pdf/2106.05291.pdf)